sourcesForCentrists/Sources-for-Centrists/content/post/lesson-in-minimizing-anti-semitism.md

 The critique that the anti-Semitism scandal is primarily a tool used by centrist Blairites and Tories against the socialist ignores the magnitude of the scandal especially the most recent wave when many former Corbyn defender defected.

 This a very nuanced take on Jeremy Corbyn's anti-Semitism problem.
 Except I think we can all agree nuance is sometimes unneeded and unfruitful.
-I could say the narrative of Trump saying and doing misogynistic things has gotten caught up in partisan politics, used a tool to by the left and center to score political points, Or I could say Trump is a misogynistic.
+I could say the narrative of Trump saying and doing misogynistic things has gotten caught up in partisan politics, used as a tool to by the left and center to score political points, Or I could say Trump is a misogynistic.
 Guttenplan goes to great lengths describe the nuanced and confounding reality of Labour's issue.
-All dressed up in nuance you could almost miss the point Corybn is an anti-Semite.
+All dressed up in nuance you could almost miss the point Corbyn is an anti-Semite.